Motivic cohomology of equicharacteristic schemes: Definition of

 \begin{remark} Neither the presheaf $\bb Z_p(j)^\sub{syn}$ nor $L_\sub{cdh}\bb Z_p(j)^\sub{syn}$ is finitary.
 However, the proof of Theorem~\ref{thm:graded-pieces_charp}(4) shows that their difference, i.e, the fibre

 is a finitary presheaf. \end{remark}

-\begin{example}[Weight $0$] As in Example \ref{example_00} in characteristic $0$, the map is an equivalence for any qcqs $\bb F_p$-scheme $X$.
+\begin{example}[Weight $0$ and $\bb Z$-algebra structure] As in Example \ref{example_00} in characteristic $0$, the map is an equivalence of $\bb E_\infty$-algebras in spectra for any qcqs $\bb F_p$-scheme $X$.
 Indeed, from the pullback square Theorem \ref{thm:graded-pieces_charp} it is enough to show that $\bb Z_p(0)^\sub{syn}$, or equivalently $\bb F_p(0)^\sub{syn}$, satisfies cdh descent.
-But it is easily checked from the definitions that $\bb F_p(0)^\sub{syn}\simeq R\Gamma_\sub{\'et}(-,\bb Z/p\bb Z)$, which even satisfies cdh descent by Deligne (or even arc descent \cite{BhattMathew2021}). \end{example}
+But it is easily checked from the definitions that $\bb F_p(0)^\sub{syn}\simeq R\Gamma_\sub{\'et}(-,\bb Z/p\bb Z)$, which even satisfies cdh descent by Deligne (or even arc descent \cite{BhattMathew2021}).